SavidDanders/SavidDanders-Ender-Switchwire/Beeg Y-Motor Mod/README.md

 Start by printing out all the parts in the STL folder.
 Mechanical parts that are going inside the enclosure should be printed in ABS.
 The grills, decks, and drill tool can be printed from PLA if it makes life easier.

-Drilling the Y-Carriage.
+### Drilling the Y-Carriage
 Follow the diagram below to align and secure the drill tool.
 Use 2x M5 bolts and nuts in the open holes to secure the tool in place.
-Use a drill with M3 or equivalent bit size to drill the remaining 3 holes. ⚠️ Be careful with this process.
+Use a drill with M3 or equivalent bit size to drill the remaining 3 holes.

+⚠️ Be careful with this process.
 Have parts properly secured while drilling.
 I will not be liable for personal or property damages.

 ![Alignment tool diagram](https://github.com/SavidDanders/SavidDanders-Ender-Switchwire/blob/main/Images/alignment.PNG?raw=true)